aa29zzjj/Project3/README.md

 Label this section **Task 0 BlockChain.java** and include a complete listing of BlockChain.java

 See the Javadoc's main routine.
-You are asked to experiment and provide some timing data.
-Label this section **Task 0 Timing discussion**.
+You are asked to experiment and provide some timing data and analysis.
+That commentary should be present in the comments of your main routine.

 ----